-Taking the EC pill more than once in a cycle is not harmful, however alternate methods of contraception would be preferred.

-Nausea and vomiting are very rare side effects of the EC pill.
-If vomiting does occur within two hours of taking the tablet, the dose should be repeated to ensure reliable contraceptive effect.
+Taking the emergency contraceptive pill more than once in a cycle is not harmful, however alternate methods of contraception would be preferred.
+Nausea and vomiting are rare side effects of the EC pill.
+If vomiting does occur within two hours of taking the LNG-ECP or within 3 hours of taking UPA, the dose should be repeated to ensure reliable contraceptive effect.